fnca-open-standards/ticket/Open-Ticket-Specification.md

 # Response History

-This section contains the response history for all the members on the ticket.
+This section contains the response history for all the members on the ticket, and this will only appear on tickets sent from the center.
 This is useful if the ticketing system automatically adds responses in cases (for instance, corrected tickets that add a new member but wants to retain the response history of all others members), or if the ticket is re-sent.

 ```
 "responseHistory": [
     {
-      "memberId": "DEMO123",
+      "memberCode": "DEMO123",
       "memberName": "DEMO GAS – DEMO123",
-      "facilities": [
+      "facilityType": [
         "Gas"
       ],
       "responseEntries": [